Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 40–45 km, about 1 to 1.5 hours by road.

-Why I go: For quiet boat rides, green surroundings and the kind of sunsets that make me want to just sit and watch in silence.
+Why to go: For quiet boat rides, green surroundings, and the kind of sunsets that make me want to just sit and watch in silence.

 Top things to do: